inspire-eu-validation/view-service/iso-19128/at48-getcapabilities-layer-dimension-pairs.md

     * Check if exists a [Dimension](#dimension) element.
 If yes,

-      * Check that the element has an attribute "name" defining the name of the dimension and "units" attributes defining the units of the measure.
+      * Check that the element has an attribute [Dimension Name](#dimensionName) defining the name of the dimension and [Dimension Units](#dimensionUnits) attributes defining the units of the measure.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.10, Requirement 48